smarthomej/addons/bundles/org.smarthomej.binding.tuya/README.md

 The `string` channel has one additional (optional) parameter `range`.
 It contains a comma-separated list of command options for this channel (e.g. `white,colour,scene,music` for the "workMode" channel).

+### Type `ircode1`

+IR Code (Template) - use codes from templates library.
+Make a virtual remote control from pre-defined type of devices.

+The `ircode1` channel has three additional (mandatory) parameters:

+* `irCode` - Decoding parameter
+* `dp` - used as `Send delay` parameter
+* `dp2` - used as `type` parameter

+If linked item received a command with `Key Code` (Code Library Parameter) then device sends appropriate key code.

+### Type `ircode2`

+IR Code (DIY Mode) - use study codes from real remotes.
+Make a virtual remote control in DIY, learn virtual buttons.

+The `ircode2` channel has no additional parameters.

+If linked item received a command with `Key Code` (Learning Code Parameter) then device sends appropriate key code.

 ## Troubleshooting

 - If the `project` thing is not coming `ONLINE` check if you see your devices in the cloud-account on `iot.tuya.com`.